Jettence

 *

-These were a few reasons I think salsa is ahead of other dance styles in many ways.
 However please note that I am not discouraging you from learning other styles – there are dance styles for every mood, personality and stage of life.
 Having knowledge of multiple styles will make you a better dancer overall and it’s nice to be able to dance to all kinds of music played at a party or event.
 You will still catch me in all rooms dancing all styles I have knowledge of, simply because I love dancing itself, regardless of style.

 It’s just that salsa ticks so many boxes and I find it quite impressive.
 I have seen many dancers, both professional and hobbyist, after long years of dancing and experimenting with styles, return to salsa as their main dance.
 It has a rich history, wide reach and longevity and I can see why it has stood the test of time and is one of the most widely known social dances in the world.